 1 = Incoherent presentation that ignored relevant moral dimensions.

-Did the team clearly identify and thoroughly discuss the central moral dimensions of the case?
+Did the team clearly identify and thoroughly discuss the central ethical dimensions of the case?
+(5 pts)

 5 = Exactly identified and thoroughly discussed.